SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemoryManagement.rst

 A :newTerm:`weak reference` is a reference that does not keep a strong hold on the instance it refers to, and so does not stop the referenced instance from being destroyed.
-This avoids the reference forming part of a strong reference cycle.
+This avoids the reference becoming part of a strong reference cycle.
 Weak references are indicated by placing the ``weak`` keyword before a property or variable declaration.